-HPD User Guide
+HPD Project Team Guide

 Ever needed help navigating health product declarations (HPDs)?
 Are you seeking out green building certifications?
 Are you interested in getting more involved in material health?
 If so, read more about how the HPD Project Team User Guide can help you.

-The Health Product Declaration Project Team User Guide
+The Health Product Declaration Project Team Guide

-The Project Team User Guide provides project teams with practical “how to” information for using HPDs.
+The Project Team Guide provides project teams with practical “how to” information for using HPDs.
 The guide offers background information for the HPD Open Standard to help you better understand the format, what an HPD report contains, and how the information can be used.

-Do I Need the User Guide?
+Do I Need the Project Team Guide?

 If you’re an architect, interior designer, contractor, specifier, or other project team member involved in building material evaluation, this guide is absolutely essential for you and anyone else using or creating HPDs.